-In “A national food strategy for Sweden – more jobs and sustainable growth throughout the country” (Govt.
+In “A national food strategy for Sweden – more jobs and sustainable growth throughout the country External link.”
+(Govt.
 Bill 2016/17:104), the government stresses the need for an increase in domestic food production that is more competitive and sustainable.
 Growth, employment and sustainable development are to be promoted throughout the country and food security strengthened.

 Despite a few successes in recent years and favourable Swedish conditions, such as robust environmental policies, a high level of animal welfare, low use of antibiotics and safe food production, several challenges remain to be addressed.
 In addition, the entire food system needs to undergo a transformation within a short time frame.
 This is not least because Sweden must step up its contributions to Agenda 2030, considering that the food area is so tightly integrated with several of the sustainable development goals.

 Increased knowledge and innovation are major drivers behind the transformation.
 The national food strategy action plan includes several investments in the knowledge and innovation system, and among other measures the government has established a ten-year, interdisciplinary national research programme for food and a national committee for food research.

 This strategic research agenda has been developed within the framework of these efforts.
 It has been developed by Formas in consultation with the national committee for food research and is based on broad dialogue with food stakeholders, written recommendations from higher education and research institutes, businesses and government agencies, and relevant analyses and reports.
 The agenda aims to help transform the food system by setting out a clearer direction for knowledge develop-